 Conduct oneself in a manner to achieve results in a way consistent with organization values and to provide constructive examples for others to do likewise.

-Maintain an active role in the JH community as a representative of Epidemiology and to represent the organization to both internal and external constituent groups in such a manner as to enhance the image of the Institute and to further its objectives.
-This may include assignment on School or University wide committees.
+Maintain an active role in the JH community as a representative for Planetary Health and to represent the organization to both internal and external constituent groups in such a manner as to enhance the image of the Institute and to further its objectives.
+This may include assignment on University wide committees.

 Monitor compliance with policies and procedures.
 Develop protocols to ensure international compliance is monitored also.

-Establish and monitor service delivery standards for the department that are sensitive to faculty, staff, and student needs; and which ensure the effective day-to-day operations.
+Establish and monitor service delivery standards that are sensitive to faculty, staff, and student needs; and which ensure the effective day-to-day operations.

-Act as an administrative liaison to ancillary services, such as Research Accounting, Human Resources, and JHURA.
+Act as an administrative liaison to ancillary services, such as Controllers Office, Human Resources and JHURA.

-Assess and periodically updates the status of infrastructure in the department that supports research, teaching, and practice activities and develops plans for maintaining and improving resources, including computing, communications, and academic support.
+Assess and periodically update the status of infrastructure that supports research, teaching and practice activities and develops plans for maintaining and improving resources, including computing, communications, and academic support.

 Human Resources Management